-In cooperation with the Law School, an integrated engineering and law program leading to the degrees of Bachelor of Science or Arts and Juris Doctor is offered.
+In cooperation with the Law School, an integrated engineering and law program option leads to the degrees of Bachelor of Science or Arts and Juris Doctor.
 An integrated engineering and medicine program leading to the degrees of Bachelor of Science or Arts and Doctor of Medicine is offered in cooperation with the School of Medicine and Health Sciences.
 The School offers graduate study leading to the degrees of Master of Science, Master of Engineering Management, and Doctor of Science and to the professional degrees of Engineer and Applied Scientist.
 The Dean of the School reports to the Executive Vice President for Academic Affairs.

-From 1942-1971 and 1980-1991 the School published the journal Mecheleciv, and since the early 1960’s has sponsored the annual Frank Howard lecture given by the alumni association.
+From 1942-1971 and 1980-1991, the School published the journal Mecheleciv, and since the early 1960s it has sponsored the annual Frank Howard lecture given by the alumni association.

 Prior to 1906 there were no Deans

 1927-1940: John Raymond Lapham